 “But, can you eat that?”

 If my diabetes was a person, spontaneously I would say my father (who is not with us anymore) and I would say “Do you see how well I live?
 You never kept me from doing what I want.
-And I will continue doing it!”.
+And I will continue living the same way!”.
 Just as he has explained to me from the beginning.
-Because it is true, my Type 1 diabetes has never prevented me to do what I want.
+Because it is true, my Type 1 diabetes has never prevented from doing what I want.

 My favorite rescue carbs are all that can be drunk and treat lows… I always have a small bottle of Oasis on me, and at home Ice Tea and Grenadine cans (15 cl) by the bed for the night.